meroxa/cli/docs/cmd/md/meroxa_connectors_create.md

       --from string       resource name to use as source -h, --help              help for create
-      --input string      command delimited list of input streams --pipeline string   pipeline name or ID to attach connector to --to string         resource name to use as destination
+      --input string      command delimited list of input streams --pipeline string   pipeline name to attach connector to --to string         resource name to use as destination
 ```